 Video conferencing has also seen a huge boost with businesses using online tools to keep in touch with each other and their customers.
 Zoom and other conferencing apps have seen an enormous surge in popularity, but be careful.
 We’d say now isn’t a great time to start using a brand new piece of software or networking infrastructure without being fully aware of its security and privacy implications…and, if you’re a business, training all of your staff who are new users properly.
 Once again, hackers and scammers have a head start and already know how to get into these things (or, in some cases, have even written the apps themselves).
 If you haven’t already got a tried-and-tested VPN or videoconferencing setup in operation, don’t rush into anything without researching it just to feel like you are doing something you have to do…especially if you only heard about it from an unsolicited email!

 It’s sad that some of the first stories we heard from the lockdown were of people knocking on isolated pensioners’ doors and asking them if they needed shopping doing, only to run off with their money.
-This small section of society will always be present and any simple home-made scams that happen in real life are usually duplicated, multiplied and refined across the internet for maximum effect.
+This small section of society will always be present and any simple home-made scams that happen in real life usually duplicate, multiply, evolve and refine themselves across the internet – just like a virus does.

 It’s worth noting, that the NCSC say that we haven’t actually seen an increase in cybercrime per se – just that the people doing it have jumped onto a new bandwagon and are looking at a fresh new set of victims who are in a different environment, using unfamiliar software and mixing home and work life online.